Skip to content

 #No Picture on the Receiver

-Swap the Ethernet cable with a known-good one.
-Check that both units have power and try a different HDMI cable on the source side.
+Swap the Ethernet cable with a known-good run.
+Confirm both units have power.
+Try a different HDMI cable on the source side.
+Nine times out of ten this is a cable issue, not a box issue.

 #Flickering or Dropped Signal

-Electrical interference is another common cause.
-Keep your Ethernet cable at least 12 inches from power cables.
+Electrical interference is the other common cause.
+Keep your Ethernet cable at least 12 inches away from power cables and away from fluorescent ballasts.

 #Audio Out of Sync

 Some compressed extenders add enough latency to create a visible lip-sync gap.
-According to How-To Geek’s HDMI cable length guide, signal processing at both ends contributes to total system delay.
-Most receivers and TVs have an audio delay setting that lets you offset by 10-100ms to fix this.
+According to CNET’s home theater calibration guide, even a 40ms audio offset is detectable by most viewers as a noticeable lip-sync delay.
+Most modern receivers and TVs have an audio delay setting that lets you offset by 10-100ms to fix this.

 #Latency for Gaming